Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

-The conclusion at this point is that large-scale ($\gtrsim 50$ arcmin) inhomogeneities among different regions of the sky may induce a bias in the derived constraints of cosmological parameters.
-In our case, an excess of a cross-correlation seems to be present in the G15 region.
+The conclusion at this point is that sampling variance can induce a bias in the cosmological parameter constraints derived from an analysis of the submillimeter galaxy magnification bias.
+In our case, an excess of cross-correlation seems to be present in the G15 region.
 When excluded, the behavior resembles the qualitative fall of the signal from \citet{GON21}, which averaged over smaller subregions and was thus less likely to be affected by large-scale inhomogeneities.
-However, as stressed in Paper I, the latter was dependent on the integral constraint correction, which is not straightforward and difficult to compute in a consistent way.
+Further work is needed along this line to confirm this hypothesis by enlarging the galaxy samples.